MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 1. On Quest: the Mesh UI no longer locks with the user's head view.
 As you turn your head, the Mesh UI will now remain stationary.
 (13061)

+1. On Quest, you'll no longer be disconnected from a meeting when you remove your headset.
+(25764)

 ## Version 5.2313.0

 ### What's new